jens-create/socialdata2023/docs/index.md

 # Does Time Matter? <!--Analyzing Trends in NYC Crashes Over Time-->

 Let's analyze crashes in different time perspectives to find out!
-Take a look at the <code class="language-plaintext highlighter-rouge">Yearly and Monthly</code> and <code class="language-plaintext highlighter-rouge">Weekly and Hourly</code> patterns below.
+Take a look at the <code class="language-plaintext highlighter-rouge">Yearly and Monthly</code> and <code class="language-plaintext highlighter-rouge">Weekly and Hourly</code> patterns in the buttons below.

 <!--### Analyzing crashes in different time perspectives-->
  <div class="row" style="margin-top: 10px;">